 - 1. Make sure that the remote controller is connected to the aircraft and the internet. - 2.
-Go to DJI Pilot 2, tap Camera View > ···· > [♠], select Custom Network RTK as the RTK service type and fill in the required information.
+Go to DJI Pilot 2, tap Camera View > ···· > ♣, select Custom Network RTK as the RTK service type and fill in the required information.
 Then tap Save. - 3.
 Wait to connect to the NTRIP server.
 In the RTK settings, when the status of the aircraft's positioning in the status table shows "FIX", it indicates that the aircraft has obtained and used differential data from Network RTK.

-4.9 Return to Home
+4.10 Return to Home

-Carefully read the contents of this section to ensure you are familiar with the behavior of the aircraft in Return-to-Home (RTH).
+Read this section carefully and make sure that you are familiar with the aircraft action during Return to Home (RTH).

 The Return to Home (RTH) function will automatically fly the aircraft back to the last recorded Home Point.
-RTH can be triggered in three ways: the user actively triggers RTH, the aircraft has low battery, or the remote controller signal has been lost (Failsafe RTH is triggered).
-If the aircraft has recorded the Home Point successfully and the positioning system is functioning normally, when the RTH function is triggered, the aircraft will automatically fly back and land at the Home Point.
+RTH can be triggered in three ways: the user actively triggers RTH, the aircraft has low battery, or the remote control signal has been lost (Failsafe RTH is triggered).
+If the aircraft records the Home Point successfully and the positioning system is functioning normally, when the RTH function is triggered, the aircraft will automatically fly back and land at the Home Point.

-Home Point: The Home Point will be recorded at takeoff as long as the aircraft has a strong GNSS signal 326 or the lighting is sufficient.
+Home Point: The Home Point will be recorded at takeoff as long as the aircraft has a strong GNSS signal [®] 26 or the lighting is sufficient.
 After the Home Point is recorded, DJI Pilot 2 will issue a voice prompt.
 If it is necessary to update the Home Point during a flight (such as if you have changed your position), the Home Point can be manually updated in > % > Control in DJI Pilot 2.

 During RTH, the AR RTH route will be displayed on the camera view, helping you to view the return path and ensure flight safety.
 The camera view also displays the AR Landing Point.
 When the aircraft reaches the area above the Home Point, the gimbal camera will automatically flip downwards.
 The AR aircraft shadow will appear in the camera view when the aircraft is approaching the ground, enabling you to control the aircraft to land more accurately in your preferred location.
-The display can be changed in > % > Assist.
+The display can be changed in > \gg Assist.

-- The AR RTH route is only used for reference, and may deviate from the actual flight route in different scenarios.
+- ▲ The AR RTH route is only used for reference, and may deviate from the actual flight route in different scenarios.
 Always pay attention to the liveview on the screen during RTH.
-Fly with caution. - During RTH, the aircraft will automatically adjust the gimbal tilt to point the camera toward the RTH route by default.
-Using the gimbal dial to adjust the camera orientation or pressing the customizable buttons on the remote controller to recenter the camera will stop the aircraft from automatically adjusting the gimbal tilt, which may prevent the AR RTH route from being viewed.
+Fly with caution. - During RTH, using the gimbal dial to adjust the camera orientation or pressing the customizable buttons on the remote controller to recenter the camera will stop the aircraft from automatically adjusting the gimbal tilt, which may prevent the AR RTH route from being viewed.